grafana/adventure/workshop.md

     </p>
     </details>

-7. Did we have any useful alerts set up in Grafana that could have prevented a melt-down?
+7. Did we have any useful alerts set up in Grafana that could have prevented a meltdown?

     <details><summary>Answer</summary>
     <p>